fsi-hack4autism/uc1-multisensory-learning-analysis/README.md

 | Rishi Bhatnagar | Use Case Lead | LPL Financial |
 | Amy Backes | Subject Matter Expert | BCBA |
 | Rob Reese | Tech Lead | Microsoft |

+Output behaviors to be shown on the dashboard:
+1. How well is the student following the context of the conversation
+    a.
+Transcribe the video
+    b.
+Identify the speakers
+    c.
+Identify the context of the full conversation
+    d.
+How well does each utterance of student follow the conversation
+3. What is the student's emotion during the conversation - e.g., angry, frustrated, happy, etc.
+    a.
+Speed, Decibel, ans tremble of the voice
+    b. identify speakers
+    c. look for words that demonstrate emotions
+5. Is the student exhibiting any stimming behavior = e.g., scripting (repeating themselves), echoing the other speakers
+    a. look for repeating words
+    b. identify speakers